 - Protective Layers: Ensure sweets are adequately protected with food-grade paper or small cups to prevent damage during transit.

 The way the sweets are arranged within the box also speaks volumes.
 A neatly arranged box with a thoughtful selection demonstrates care and attention to detail.
-Many online retailers, such as GiftsbyMeeta or IndianGiftsPortal, offer beautifully pre-packaged indian sweets gift boxes.
+Many online retailers, such as GiftsbyMeeta or IndianGiftsPortal, offer beautifully pre-packaged Indian sweets gift boxes.
+The emphasis on attractive presentation, as noted in various gifting guides from 2025, remains a key factor in the perceived value of the gift.

 Indian sweets are integral to celebrations and expressions of gratitude.
-They are particularly fitting for:
+They’re especially fitting for:

 - Festivals: Diwali, Eid, Raksha Bandhan, Holi, and Navratri are prime occasions where gifting mithai is customary.

-- Celebrations: Birthdays, anniversaries, weddings, housewarmings, and graduations are perfect for a sweet surprise.
+- Celebrations: Birthdays, anniversaries, weddings, housewarmings, and graduations are perfect opportunities to share the joy of Indian sweets.

 Expert Tips for Gifting Indian Sweets